 1 – The actual impact on the IFO of transitioning to the PTI as an affiliate of ICANN should be moderate.

-Impact of the IFO customers for using the new method:
+Impact on the IFO customers resulting from using the new method:

 3 – This should be transparent for the IANA naming customers.